oneops/oneops.github.io/user/design/apache-http-server-pack.md

 ### Enable HTTPS on Apache HTTP On OneOps

 With Apache HTTP Server in OneOps you have 2 options in configuring HTTPS.
 Options 1 terminates SSL at the load balancer.
 So the traffic is only encrypted to the load balancer and is clear test from load balancer to web server.
 Option 2 encrypts the traffic all the way to the web server.
 This tutorial provides the steps for Option 2.

-# Prerequisites
+Prerequisites:

 * Basic Understanding Of OneOps
 * OneOps Access & Capacity